 Since the certificate validity period isn’t edible, there is a way to extend the validity of its signature through time stamping.
 (Time stamped signatures will be trusted for years to come.)
 Therefore, to sign and time stamp your exe, enter the following script:

-5. Type your SafeNet password.
-At this point, SafeNet (or the authentication tool you’re using) will automatically open a window and request you to enter your password for the token.
-If this is the first time you’re using a SafeNet token, for example, you’ll be required to install the authentication client software.
-You’ll use your assigned initialization token and will use that to gain access to change your token’s default password.
+5. Type in your SafeNet password.
+At this point, SafeNet (or the authentication tool you’re using) will automatically open a window and request your password for the token.

 Did you enter it?
 Hooray!
 You’ve now officially signed your exe or application!